-OBGY 110, Obstetrics & Gynecology Elective, Gallup Indian Medical Center (New Mexico) The general Ob/Gyn department of the Gallup Indian Medical Center (GIMC) in New Mexico offers a subinternship in obstetrics and gynecology to fourth- and fifthyear Yale medical students.
+OBGY 110, Obstetrics & Gynecology Elective, Gallup Indian Medical Center (New Mexico) The general Ob/Gyn department of the Gallup Indian Medical Center (GIMC) in New Mexico offers a subinternship in obstetrics and gynecology to fourth- and fifth-year Yale medical students.
 This center provides Ob/Gyn health care to a growing underserved population.
 There are no residents at GIMC, and the student therefore gains first-assistant experience during this rotation.
 The center has 20,000 outpatient visits, 750 deliveries, and 400 surgical cases per year.
 Bedside rounds, hands-on teaching, formal and informal lectures, and weekly conferences (high-risk Ob/Gyn M&M, C-section review) are integrated into this extramural elective.
 Students also experience an immersion in the Navajo culture.
 Evaluation of students is based on clinical performance, participation at rounds, and a final case-based presentation.
 Night call is approximately every 4-5 nights.
 The recommended text for this elective is Danforth's Obstetrics and Gynecology.
 Prerequisite: OBGY 103 or equivalent.
 Students are responsible for the cost of travel, lodging, and miscellaneous expenses.
 One or two students every four weeks.
 Director: G. Lynch (on site at GIMC, New Mexico)

-OBGY 112, Family Planning Elective This two-week elective or four-week subinternship provides hands-on experience in family planning in diverse clinical settings.
+OBGY 112, Family Planning Elective This two- or four-week elective provides handson experience in family planning in diverse clinical settings.
 Family planning clinics provide resources to enable couples to determine whether, when, and how often to have children, with special consideration to birth spacing and maternal and child health.
 The student is exposed to contraceptive counseling and options counseling (abortion, adoption, parenthood).
-Contraceptive counseling and care includes insertion of long-acting reversible contraceptive methods (LARC, IUDs, and implants).
-In addition, the student participates in first-trimester ultrasound, medical and surgical abortions, and medical and surgical management of early pregnancy failures and intrauterine fetal demise.
-Evaluation is based on clinical performance in patient encounters and procedures, and on an evidence-based presentation on a family planning topic.
-During this rotation, it is necessary to travel back and forth between Yale-New Haven Hospital, Summit Medical Center at 3787 Main Street, Bridgeport, and Planned Parenthood in New Haven.
+Contraceptive counseling and care include insertion of long-acting reversible contraceptive methods (LARC, IUDs, and implants).
+In addition, the student participates in first-trimester ultrasound, medical and surgical abortions, medical and surgical management of early pregnancy failures, and intrauterine fetal demise.
+The student is expected to be an active participant in all aspects of patient care.
+Clinical settings include outpatient visits and operating room experience at Yale-New Haven Hospital and Planned Parenthood in New Haven.
+During this rotation, it is necessary to travel back and forth between YNHH and Planned Parenthood in New Haven (345 Whitney Avenue).
 Prerequisite: OBGY 103 or equivalent.
 One student every two or four weeks.
-Codirectors: N.L.
-Stanwood, A. Gariepy, S.M.
-Richman
+Co-directors: N.L.
+Stanwood, A. Gariepy